 In a tech-driven world, job seekers often overlook the importance of soft skills, but they play a vital role in successful collaboration with colleagues and clients.
-Programs such as Michigan Technological University’s online Statistics degree focus on both the requisite hard skills needed to be a successful Statistician or Data Analyst such as predictive modeling, computational statistics, and programming languages and also help students develop a competitive edge in the global business environment with well-developed soft skills.
+Programs such as Michigan Technological University’s online applied statistics degree focus on both the requisite hard skills needed to be a successful Statistician or Data Analyst such as predictive modeling, computational statistics, and programming languages and also help students develop a competitive edge in the global business environment with well-developed soft skills.

 Employers are increasingly recognizing the importance of candidates having a specific set of soft skills.
 In 2016, Wonderlic conducted a study of 274 companies (employers) and asked the respondents to rate the importance of soft skills when making hiring decisions.
 Just over 93% stated that soft skills are either essential or very important for hiring consideration.
 The National Association of Colleges and Employers (NACE) research on “The Key Attributes Employers Seek on Students’ Resumes” also supports the Wonderlic report: problem-solving skills (82.9%), ability to work in a team (82.9%), and written communication skills (80.3%), ranked significantly higher than technical skills (59.8%).